 There was once a strange bird with two heads.
 Each head had a mind of its own.
 The bird had a very normal life, with the heads cooperating with each other for the bird’s survival.
 One day, the heads started fighting for a fruit they saw on a tree.
 There was only one fruit, and each head wanted the fruit for itself.
 The second head suggested that they stop fighting and give the fruit to the wife instead.

 Moral: This story has two morals: Having a conflicting state of mind is dangerous.
-And, every part of the body is important – loss of even one could be fatal.
+And, every part of the body is important – the loss even one could be fatal.

 16. The Mongoose And The Brahmin’s Wife